GoteoFoundation/goteo/docs/UPGRADE.md

 Version 2 is **unsupported** and can be found here: https://github.com/Goteo/goteo

-At this point, everything is experimental.
+At this point, all of this is quite experimental, use it at your own risk.

 There are two upgrade SQL scripts: